xsrajangupta/Analog-Audio-Amplifier-ESP32/README.md

 If you found this project useful, consider giving it a **⭐ Star** on GitHub!

-It motivates me to build and share more open-source projects.
+It motivates me to build and share more open-source embedded systems and electronics projects.